leeyanhuilyh/NM6011/README.md

 [1] The rationale for this is the ESP32-CAM always assigns a new IP address to the ESP32-CAM upon connection, but we need a static IP address in order to control the ESP32-CAM board consistently, and without hassle.
 Only a PC hotspot is able to achieve this.
 Mobile phone hotspots do not offer the feature of assigning a static IP address.

 [2] The QR scanner only works on specially encrypted QR codes.
 Scanning normal QR codes would only produce gibberish.

+To fix "Brownout detector was triggered", connect the 5V on the ESP32-CAM to the batteries, instead of the programmer.
+This sometimes happen because there would be a spike in power draw from the board when it attempts to connect to the WiFi access point.
+The power from your laptop might not be sufficient for the board, hence triggering the board's brownout detector.

+If the HTML page does not load, but your board is able to connect to the WiFi access point, try the recommended hotspot setup in the section "Editing WiFi Settings".
+If it still does not work, try closing your browser and opening a new browser window just to access the board's IP address.
+You may also try other browsers.